ABOUT ME AS A WRITER

 My background

-My mother and father met each other while working at the Uganda Electricity Board.
-My mother came from a family of wool mill workers from Leeds, UK.
-And my father, who was twenty years older than my mother, grew up in the slums of Manchester.
-I was born in Mengo Hospital in Kampala, Uganda.
-My sister was also born there.
-I’m told I was fluent in Swahili.
+My mother and father met while working at the Uganda Electricity Board.
+My mother came from a family of wool mill workers in Leeds, UK.
+My father, who was twenty years older than her, grew up in the slums of Manchester.
+I was born at Mengo Hospital in Kampala, Uganda.
+My sister was born there too.
+I’m told I was fluent in Swahili as a child.

-We moved to England just before I was five.
-At school I struggled with writing and my teacher frequently rapped my knuckles with a ruler for poor spelling.
-I failed my eleven-plus exam and went to Millfield Secondary Modern in Thornton Cleveleys, Lancashire.
-After completing my last year at school, at the age of sixteen I began work in the pathology laboratories at Blackpool Victoria Hospital.
+We moved to England just before I turned five.
+At school, I struggled with writing, and my teacher often rapped my knuckles with a ruler for poor spelling.
+I failed my eleven-plus exam and went on to attend Millfield Secondary Modern in Thornton Cleveleys, Lancashire.
+After finishing school at sixteen, I began working in the pathology laboratories at Blackpool Victoria Hospital.

-Four years later I decided to go to university and graduated from Manchester University in 1984 with a degree in Bacteriology and Virology.
-I was the first in my family to go to university.
+Four years later, I decided to pursue further education and graduated from Manchester University in 1984 with a degree in Bacteriology and Virology, becoming the first in my family to attend university.

-In 1987, after training as a science teacher, I taught with Voluntary Service Overseas for two years in the Southern Highlands of Papua New Guinea.
-I started writing fiction there.
-When my contract ended, I emigrated to New Zealand and worked as a science teacher in the Hutt Valley.
-My first creative writing class was in 1990 with Frances Cherry, a New Zealand novelist.
+In 1987, after training as a science teacher, I volunteered with Voluntary Service Overseas and spent two years teaching in the Southern Highlands of Papua New Guinea.
+It was there that I began writing fiction.
+When my contract ended, I emigrated to New Zealand and taught science in the Hutt Valley.
+I took my first creative writing class in 1990 with Frances Cherry, a New Zealand novelist.

-I went briefly back to the UK in 1994 and was awarded an Arvon grant to attend a residential Creative Writing Course with Anne Enright.
-In 1996 I gained a MA in the Teaching and Practice of Creative Writing from Cardiff University.
-During this time, I completed my first novel, Nothing But Rainforest, which is set in Papua New Guinea.
-Anne Dewe at Andrew Mann Literary Agency in London represented me, however, despite being close on several occasions, we were unable to find a publisher.
+In 1994, I briefly returned to the UK and was awarded an Arvon grant to attend a residential creative writing course with Anne Enright.
+In 1996, I earned an MA in the Teaching and Practice of Creative Writing from Cardiff University.
+During this time, I completed my first novel, Nothing But Rainforest, set in Papua New Guinea.
+I was represented by Anne Dewe at the Andrew Mann Literary Agency in London.
+Although we came close several times, we were unable to secure a publisher.

-I have begun a third novel, Eating the Heart of the Dog, which is set in East Africa a year after the Second World War.
+I have written two novels, and am currently working on my third novel, Eating the Heart of the Dog, set in East Africa a year after the Second World War.
+My second novel, Little Pieces of Sophie, was completed in 2022.